Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [ Error Message ] Peak concurrent SMTP relay limit per sender exceeded.

-[ Info ] This restriction is applied when a specific sender address exceeds the maximum number of concurrent SMTP connections allocated per sender.
+[ Details ] This restriction is applied when the maximum number of concurrent SMTP connections allocated per sender is exceeded for a specific sender address.

 The restriction will be removed once normal traffic resumes.